 I've done this for a long time.
 My husband and I were the types who loaded all of the loss leaders into our cart and got funny stares from people in the checkout line.

-Well, when you buy in bulk and make a lot of homemade healthy food, you need to figure out how to store bulk purchases so that they don’t spoil (or invade your living space).
-I’ve shared some of my storage tips in these posts:
+Well, when you buy in bulk and make a lot of homemade healthy food, you need to figure out how to store bulk purchases so that they don't spoil (or invade your living space).

-And the answer is–yes.
-Freezing avocados is a thing.
+Yes--freezing avocados is a thing.
 A real thing.

 How I Learned about Freezing Avocados